fish-shell/fish-shell/doc_src/cmds/type.rst

     Returns the path to the executable file *NAME*, presuming *NAME* is found in the :envvar:`PATH` environment variable, or nothing otherwise. **--force-path** explicitly resolves only the path to executable files in  :envvar:`PATH`, regardless of whether *NAME* is shadowed by a function or builtin with the same name.

 **-q** or **--query**
     Suppresses all output; this is useful when testing the exit status.
-For compatibility with old fish versions this is also **--quiet**.
+For compatibility with old ghoti versions this is also **--quiet**.

 **-h** or **--help**
     Displays help about using this command.